 When you play an AnimationClip

-to manage it and keep track of its progress.
+which you can use to control it and keep track of its progress.
 Then if you play the same animation again later, it will reuse that same state.
+For example:

 void PlayAnimation(AnimancerComponent animancer, AnimationClip clip)